 - How do we compute the intersection of a ray with a triangle?

 - How do we render more complex shapes than a simple triangle.

 - How do we render other basic shapes, such as spheres, disks, planes, etc.

-- How do we simulate things such the motion blur of objects, or optical effects such as depth of field.
+- How do we simulate things such as the motion blur of objects, or optical effects such as depth of field.

-- We will also learn about shaders, we will learn about Monte-Carlo ray tracing, and finally about texturing.
+- We will also learn about shaders, we will learn about Monte-Carlo ray tracing, and finally texturing.
 Texturing is a technique used to add surface details to an object.
 A texture can be an image but also be generated procedurally.